gernotstarke/pdfstamper/readme.md

 * page bottom has enough free space to add pagenumber and prefix

+## Limitations
+Currently (in release 0.42), PdfStamper cannot:

+* combine Pdf's into single file
+* add graphics in header or footer
+* add Pdf security to output files
+* add the total-nr-of-pages

+## Bugs, Issues and Requests
+Please use the issue-tracker at bitbucket.

+## Documentation
+The documentation will grow into an arc42 example - it's currently just a beginning.
+Find the stuff in the /doc diretory (PdfStamper_arc42.md).

 ## Future Plans

+### Software
 * create an index: collect keywords from the pdf files, sort them and create a nicely formated index.

 * stamp a header (in addition to the current footer)